onurmorcagok/task-tracking/README.md

 # task-tracking
 Task Tracking application that can be controlled with the user I created with React.js

-It includes the react ui as well as JSON-server for our mock backend.
+It includes the React UI as well as JSON-server for our mock backend.

 ## Usage